Dynamics of an internally actuated weakly elastic sphere translating parallel to a rigid wall: Results

 The expressions for $E_1$, $E_2$, $E_3$, $E_4$, $I_1$, $I_2$, and $I_3$ in the equation are given in (\ref{appeq:E1 E2 expression})-(\ref{appeq:I3 expression}) of Appendix \ref{app:gravity aligned}.
 The leading order force in the equation reduces to the sum of Stokes drag and the buoyancy force on a rigid sphere.
 The particle should not experience a hydrodynamic lift force or a torque due to the symmetry of the flow field about the $z$-axis in the unbounded domain.
 Consistently, the point force at \textit{O}($\alpha^2$) in the equation acts only along gravity ($z$-axis) and the point torque is also zero.
 The point force at \textit{O}($\alpha^2$) balances the hydrodynamic forces arising from the change in the particle shape and the buoyancy force.
 The change in the buoyancy force at \textit{O}($\alpha^2$) arises from compressibility-induced variations in the particle’s volume and density.

 To analyse the shape of the deformed particle, we have plotted it on $y=0$ plane as shown in figure \ref{fig:def_unbound_bound}(a).

 As is evident in the figure, the shape is symmetric about the $z$-axis.
 The dip at the top is due to the effect of the point force applied at the centre of the particle.
-The shape that we obtain differs from that obtained by an earlier work\citep{murata1980deformation}.
+The shape we obtain differs from that obtained by Murata \cite{murata1980deformation}, also shown in the figure.
 Murata calculated the velocity of a weakly elastic spherical particle sedimenting due to gravity.
-He showed that the particle deforms to a prolate spheroid at \textit{O}($\alpha^2$).
+He showed that the particle deforms to a prolate spheroid.
 The shape difference between ours and Murata's work arises from the varying force distributions: our problem considers equilibrium between external, gravitational, and hydrodynamic forces, whereas Murata's formulation considers only gravitational and hydrodynamic forces.
 Consequently, the hydrodynamic forces acting on the particle differ between the two problems.
-Additionally, our approach accounts for the density change due to the compressibility of the particle, an aspect not considered in Murata’s calculation, although he models the particle as a compressible one.
+Additionally, our approach accounts for the density change due to the compressibility of the particle, an aspect not considered in Murata’s calculation for the terminal velocity, although he models the particle as a compressible one.

 The deformed shape of the particle depends on the ratio of the particle density to the ambient fluid ($\tilde{\rho}$).
-For a particle heavier than the surrounding fluid, as $K_{fz}$ increases, the external force required to balance hydrodynamic drag diminishes, resulting in a reduction in the dip in the particle's upper section as shown in figure \ref{fig:gravity strength variatio unbounded}(a).
+For a particle heavier than the surrounding fluid, as $K_{fz}$ [defined as $\rho_f {R_0^2}g_z/(\mu V_0)$ below (\ref{eq:pressure series})] increases, the external force required to balance hydrodynamic drag diminishes, resulting in a reduction in the dip in the particle's upper section as shown in figure \ref{fig:gravity strength variatio unbounded}(a).
 Conversely, for a particle lighter than the ambient fluid, an increase in $K_{fz}$ necessitates a larger external force to sustain translation, which in turn enhances the dip in the particle's upper section as shown in figure \ref{fig:gravity strength variatio unbounded}(b).